AleMorales9011/ForgeWare/src/README.md

 sudo groupadd GRP_OPS
 ```

-2.`Implementing a version control system with Git/Github:`
+# 2. Implementing a version control system with Git/Github
 We will use Git for version control and Github for a central repository.
 Developers will have access to the latest codebase and can track changes efficiently.
 `BEGINNER` `GIT` `GITHUB`
 ```ruby